zorzojulia/zorzojulia/README.md

 ## Hey!

-I'm a Statistics and Data Science student from Brazil since 2024.
+I'm a Statistics and Data Science student at UFPR, Brazil.
-I'm currently using github to research, make conections and learn about programming.
+I'm currently using github to research, make conections and learn about programming for Statistics.